-Prior to removing the light poles, the City sought further specialist advice on the structural integrity of the poles from a metallurgist and this also confirmed the corrosion had significantly impacted the structural integrity of both poles.
-Therefore, in the interests of public safety the poles were removed.
+The City sought further specialist advice on the structural integrity of the two light poles from a metallurgist and this has also confirmed the corrosion has significantly impacted the structural integrity of both poles.
+Therefore, in the interests of public safety the poles must be removed.
+Arrangements were made for this to occur on 13 June 2017.

-Challenges associated with these works included:
+Challenges associated with these works include:

-- Use The lights are a statutory requirement to operate an aquatic centre outside of day light hours, so arrangements have been made to provide temporary lighting in the meantime, until new poles are installed; - Location The light poles are located within the public use areas of the swimming pool, which required careful management to enable their replacement; - Design and Installation The current light poles were concreted into the pool deck and had corroded at their bases.
-Additionally, because the pool deck had been built up over time, layers of corrosion also existed in deeper layers of the pool deck.
-The existing poles could not simply be replaced with new poles erected in the same fashion or location, because an engineered elevated footing will need to be constructed in their place before replacement lights can be installed; and - Access A crane was required to 'jib' over the grandstand roof from both the eastern and western elevations to remove the light poles.
+- Use The lights are a statutory requirement to operate an aquatic centre outside of day light hours; - Location The light poles are located within the public use areas of the swimming pool and may require a short shut down period to enable their replacement; - Design and Installation The current light poles are concreted into the pool deck and have corroded at their bases.
+Additionally, because the pool deck has been built up over time, layers of corrosion will also exist in deeper layers of the pool deck.
+The existing poles cannot simply be replaced with new poles erected in the same fashion or location, because an engineered elevated footing will need to be constructed in their place before replacement lights can be installed; and - Access A crane would be required to jib over the grandstand roof from both the eastern and western elevations to remove the light poles, likely resulting in temporary closure of the area.